-A 2″ by 4″ or 2″ by 2″ board works nicely as a roost.
-You can also use a tree branch measuring between 3″ to 6.”
-I used a 2 x 4 and rounded off the edges with a circular saw, and these are working like a champ.
-This step is not necessary, but I’ve found that they are able to grip onto the roost better when it’s slightly rounded.
+For my own coop, I used a 2 x 4 and rounded off the top two edges with a circular saw, and these are working like a champ.
+The rounding off step is not necessary, but I’ve found that they are able to grip onto the roost better when it’s slightly rounded.
 A view of my roost and walkway leading to the roost is pictured below.

 I made sure to place the roosts where the droppings are not in my way when I enter the coop so I don’t have to clean it off my shoes after being inside.
 Depending on the type of coop you build, you may also want to consider positioning the roosts where you can easily clean up the droppings.

 If you don’t want to mess with the hassle of making a roost, you can buy one at your local farm store or online.
 Buying a roost may cost a bit more than making it yourself, but it also saves a lot of time…something to consider in our busy lives!

 How Long Should The Roost Be?

 To estimate the length of roost needed, figure that each chicken needs roughly 8-12 inches of roost space.
 The more space the better.
 But from what I’ve observed, even if you provided a 100 feet of roost space, they’ll likely just huddle up next to each other anyway ?
 Go figure!

 Maybe it’s because the coop can get a bit chilly at night, or maybe they feel safer that way…I just found it curious.